WebOfTrustInfo/rwot8-barcelona/draft-documents/peer-DID-method-spec-report.md

 - Removing participants from a Group is basically recreating the group without the person who is 'removed'.

 ## Namestring Generation - keyfmtchar
-- understand the need for keyfmtchar, but it needs a definition and maybe an example of when to use it (ie, when to make a "2") would be helpful.
+- We understand the need for keyfmtchar, but it needs a definition and maybe an example of when to use it (ie, when to make a "2") would be helpful.

 ## Protocol - Message Format section